-- 41. These Programme Regulations are effective for students enrolled on the programme in September 2024 or later, and for students who are transferred to these Programme Regulations, see section 42. - (2) The 2023 Programme Regulations are repealed as of 1 September 2024. - 42.
-Students who began their studies under the 2023 Programme Regulations or have been transferred to the 2023 Programme Regulations are transferred to these 2024 Programme Regulations, so that these 2024 Programme Regulations are effective for the remainder of the programme, see however subsection (2). - (2) For students enrolled in the academic year 2022/2023, who have been admitted to the Globe exchange programme, the tabels below lists the exam on their 3rd and final year as well as prerequisites for registrering for the exam.
-The exams will be offerd for the last time in the academic year 2025/2026.
+- 41. These Programme Regulations are effective for students enrolled on the programme in September 2025 or later, and for students who are transferred to these Programme Regulations, see section 42. - (2) The 2024 Programme Regulations are repealed as of 1 September 2025. - 42.
+Students who began their studies under the 2024 Programme Regulations or have been transferred to the 2024 Programme Regulations are transferred to these 2025 Programme Regulations, so that these 2025 Programme Regulations are effective for the remainder of the programme, see however subsection (2)-(3). - (2) Students who have not passed any of the partial exams in the course "Organizational Behaviour" will have to take the exam in accordance with the course description for 2025/2026.
+Students who have already passed one of the partial exams will have to take the exam in accordance with the course description for 2024/2025.
+The partial exams will be offered for the last time in the academic year 2025/2026. - (3) For students enrolled in the academic year 2022/2023, who have been admitted to the Globe exchange programme, the Globe exams on the 3rd year will be offerd for the last time in the academic year 2025/2026 in accordance with the 2024/2025 course description.